dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 ---
 # Configure and use imported PKCS certificates with Intune

-Microsoft Intune supports the use of imported public key pair (PKCS) certificates, commonly used for S/MIME with Email profiles.
-Email profiles in Intune support an option to enable S/MIME where you can define an S/MINE Signing Cert and S/MINE Encryption Cert.
+Microsoft Intune supports the use of imported public key pair (PKCS) certificates, commonly used for S/MIME encryption with Email profiles.
+Certain email profiles in Intune support an option to enable S/MIME where you can define an S/MINE signing certificate and S/MIME encryption cert.

-The challenge is with handling the S/MINE Encryption certificates as revoking or deleting such a certificate results in the loss of the email contents that the certificate encrypted.
-As such, it's not possible to use [SCEP](certificates-scep-configure.md) or [PKCS](certficates-pfx-configure.md) certificate profiles for this purpose.
-When a device is unenrolled, certificates issued with SCEP or PKCS certificate profiles are revoked.
+S/MIME encryption is challenging because email is encrypted with a specific certificate.
+You must have the private key of the certificate that encrypted the email on the device where you are reading the email so it can be decrypted.
+Encryption certificates are renewed regularly which means that you may need your encryption history on all of your devices to ensure that you can read older email.
+Since the same certificate needs to be used across devices, it's not possible to use [SCEP](certificates-scep-configure.md) or [PKCS](certficates-pfx-configure.md) certificate profiles for this purpose as those certificate delivery mechanisms deliver unique certificates per device.

-For more information about using S/MINE with Intune, [Use S/MIME to encrypt email](certificates-s-mime-encryption-sign.md).
+For more information about using S/MIME with Intune, [Use S/MIME to encrypt email](certificates-s-mime-encryption-sign.md).

 ## Requirements